 Leave the beans, covered with the lid, to cool completely.

-You can either store the beans in sterilised jars (see below for instructions), or you can pack into freezer bags and store in the freezer.
+You can either store the beans in sterilised jars (see below for instructions), or you can pack them into freezer bags and store them in the freezer.

 How to sterilise jars